maxpou/maxpou.fr/content/pages/uses/uses.md

 ## Other Gear

 Having a good backpack is essential when you travel the most of your time.
-I use the The [Minaal Carry-on 2.0](https://www.minaal.com/products/minaal-carry-on-bag/?variant=12494163140) (with packing cubes).
+I use the [Minaal Carry-on 2.0](https://www.minaal.com/products/minaal-carry-on-bag/?variant=12494163140) (with packing cubes).
 I love it!